MedPruner: Training-Free Hierarchical Token Pruning for Efficient 3D Medical Image Understanding in Vision-Language Models: Methods

 The inherent heterogeneity of information density across medical slices suggests that a fixed pruning ratio is suboptimal, as it fails to distinguish between salient anatomical features and uninformative backgrounds.
 To address this, we utilize a strategy inspired by nucleus filtering to adaptively capture the essential core of each slice by sorting the normalized weights in $v$ in descending order to obtain $v_{\text{sorted}}$.
 We then dynamically select the minimal set of top-ranked tokens, designated as \textit{primary tokens} $\mathcal{K}$, whose cumulative attention mass reaches a predefined information threshold $\tau$:

 By anchoring the selection boundary to the cumulative probability mass, this mechanism ensures that slices with concentrated attention are significantly compressed, while those with dispersed, critical details retain a larger token set to maintain diagnostic integrity.
+Token dimensions remain unchanged.

 Finally, the remaining unselected tokens are treated as \textit{redundant tokens}.
 To retain the global structural context without increasing the sequence length, we apply a bipartite matching and clustering operation following \cite{visionzip}.
 These clustered redundant tokens are subsequently concatenated with the primary tokens and passed to the modality projector for the final VLM inference.